thatblindgeye/screenreader-outputs/html with aria/aria-labels.md

 **Screen reader (Firefox- on page load):** "ARIA labelled by label clickable native label.
 Edit has auto-complete ARIA described by description."

-**Screen reader (Firefox- using the `tab` key to navigate the page and give input focus):** "ARIA labelled by label edit has auto-complete ARIA described by description blank."
+**Screen reader (Firefox- `tab` key to focus to the input):** "ARIA labelled by label edit has auto-complete ARIA described by description blank."

 **Screen reader (Chrome and Edge- on page load):** "ARIA labelled by label native label.
 Edit ARIA described by description."

-**Screen reader (Chrome and Edge- using the `tab` key to navigate the page and give input focus):** "ARIA labelled by label edit ARIA described by description blank."
+**Screen reader (Chrome and Edge- `tab` key to focus to the input):** "ARIA labelled by label edit ARIA described by description blank."